frioux/blog/content/posts/supervisors-and-init-systems-2.md

 a given file descriptor; by default stdout.

-The following is an `execlineb` run script I used to use (before moving my code to Heroku) that uses `s6` and it's UCSPI additions:
+The following is an `execlineb` run script I used to use (before moving my code to Heroku) that uses `s6` and its UCSPI additions:

 ```
 #!/bin/execlineb